Ultimate Guide for Homeowners Living in a Fire-Prone Area

 - N95 mask

 Download and print a checklist to quickly and safely prepare yourself and your home if a fire ignites in the area.

 If you’re under mandatory evacuation, leave your home immediately.
 Even if you didn’t have time to prepare for evacuation through the steps above, it’s more important to get you, your family and your pets to safety.

 Locate the closest shelter in your area through Red Cross and stay updated on the status of the fire through the Emergency Alert System (EAS) and National Oceanic and Atmospheric Administration (NOAA) weather radio.
 Then follow these steps after you are evacuated from your home.

 - Wait for the go-ahead: Although you might be anxious to get back to your home as soon as the fire passes through, wait to hear confirmation from authorities before you return to your home.
 There could still be hot ash, dangerous debris and power lines down.

 - Confirm water safety: Before turning on your tap water, confirm that it is safe to drink with local authorities.

 - Reach out to friends and family: Mark yourself safe on social media and text or call your loved ones so they know you are safe.

 - Document property damage: Take pictures of all of the damage in your home and conduct an inventory of everything that is damaged or gone.
-Make sure that you’re wearing a N95 mask to avoid from breathing in dust particles.
+Make sure that you’re wearing an N95 mask to avoid breathing in dust particles.